| Home | Computer Pages | Index |

 (jag)

-I have made up grandkids web pages,
+I have made my grandkids web pages,

 And keep my friends up to date on their ages,